Yantai railway station

 Yantai railway station is a railway station located in Zhifu District, Yantai, Shandong, China.
 It is a terminus for local trains and some high-speed trains.
 Other high-speed services call at Yantai South railway station instead.

 History

-The railway station opened in 1958.
+The railway station was opened in 1958.

-Reconstruction of the station began on 6 September 2007 and was completed on 16 May 2009.
+Reconstruction of the station began on 6 September 2007 and was completed on 16 May, 2009.
 An official ceremony for the new station took place on 16 August 2009.